Part 1: OVERVIEW

 Applications process

 Applications for individual grants or donations must be made using the Foundation’s application form.
-They must be completed by a third party, typically another charity, social services or schools who are already supporting the individual.
+This may be only be completed either by a referral partner on behalf ofthe individual in need.

 Foundation staff are responsible for checking that any grant or donation is in line with the Foundation’s charitable Objects and will deliver public benefit.
 The Foundation staff are also responsible for providing appropriate evidence to ensure that recipients are eligible for and appropriate to receive a grant or donation.